 It smells of civet, leather, sweet honey, musk, and it is strong and masculine.
 It’s iconic, and everyone who loves fragrances should at least check it out to see what the fuss is all about.

 I don’t normally talk about presentation, but I love the white bottle with silver accents.
 What’s inside this bottle, is a classic 80’s powerhouse that will get you noticed.
 The scent does a great job of filling a room with its scent.
 If you want to walk into a room like a boss, then you are in luck, but if you like cologne that wears close to the skin, then Kouros is probably not for you.

-This is a class fougere cologne.
-It is a blast of lavender, tonka, and oakmoss.
+This is a classic fougère fragrance for men.
+It is a blast of lavender, Tonka, and oakmoss.
 This fragrance was in its prime in the 1970’s and 1980’s if you want to get a feel for the genre of this scent.
 That’s not to say it is bad, because it smells great.
-It certainly doesn’t smell modern, but if you are looking for a classic fougere scent, then Paco Rabanne Pour Homme is something that you should look into.
+It certainly doesn’t smell modern, but if you are looking for a classic scent, then Paco Rabanne Pour Homme is something that you should look into.

 A lot of men like this one because it smells like their dad or grandpa.

 The scent is a sharp and almost harsh to open, but overall it is very soapy, clean, classic, and masculine.